Fred Marshall (American politician)

-Fred Marshall (March 13, 1906 - June 5, 1985), was an American farmer and politician who served seven terms as a member of the United States House of Representatives from the U.S. state of Minnesota from 1949 to 1963.
+Fred Marshall (March 13, 1906 - June 5, 1985), was an American farmer and politician from Minnesota.
+A member of the Democratic–Farmer–Labor Party (DFL), he served seven terms as a member of the United States House of Representatives from 1949 to 1963.

 Early life and career

-Marshall born in Union Grove Township, near Grove City, Meeker County, Minnesota; graduated from Paynesville, Minnesota High School.
+Marshall was born in Union Grove Township, near Grove City, Minnesota, and graduated from high school in Paynesville.

-He engaged in farming and became member of the Minnesota Agriculture Administration Committee, serving from 1937 to 1941.
+He engaged in farming and became a member of the Minnesota Agriculture Administration Committee, serving from 1937 to 1941.
 He then served as state director of the Farm Security Administration (later the Farmers Home Administration) from 1941 to 1948.

 Political career

-He was a delegate, Minnesota Democratic-Farmer-Labor Party (DFL) convention in 1966.
+He was a delegate to the Minnesota Democratic-Farmer-Labor Party (DFL) convention in 1966.

 Congress

-Marshall was elected as a DFL member to the 81st, 82nd, 83rd, 84th, 85th, 86th, and 87th congresses, (January 3, 1949 - January 3, 1963); was not a candidate for reelection in 1962 to the 88th congress.
+Marshall ran to represent Minnesota's 6th congressional district in the United States House of Representatives in 1948, defeating longtime incumbent Republican Harold Knutson by a margin of 52%–48%.
+He was reelected every two years until 1962, when he declined to seek reelection, and was succeeded by fellow DFLer Alec G. Olson.

 After Congress

-After leaving Congress, he resumed agriculture pursuits, becoming a member of the National Commission on Food Marketing, and the United States Department of Agriculture Forest Appeals Board.
+After leaving Congress, Marshall resumed agriculture pursuits.
+He also became a member of the National Commission on Food Marketing and the United States Department of Agriculture Forest Appeals Board.